lisplate/lisplate/README.md

 Once you have lisplate installed, you can require it in like any other module.

+Lisplate does require a global Promise to be set up.
+Native ES6 promises are supported along with any Promise polyfill or setting global.Promise to the implementation of your choice.

 Lisplate exports a class to allow users to create different instances.
 Each instance may have different loaders, configuration, and run completely separate.